 - The number of global daily active users on Twitter is 166 million.
 (Statista)

-- People are twice as likely to share video content with their friends than any other type of content.
+- People are twice as likely to share videos with their friends than any other type of content.
 (Wyzowl)

 On the technical side, the first five seconds of page-load time have the highest impact on conversion rates.
 Website conversion rates drop by an average of 4.42% with each additional second of load time.

+One of the key marketing trends in SEO is mobile optimisation.
 Almost 25% of companies invest in mobile optimisation as a top SEO tactic.
-That number is steadily on the rise as companies notice the increase in mobile traffic to their websites.
+That number steadily increases as companies notice the increase in traffic from mobile devices to their websites.

 - The first five seconds of page-load time have the highest impact on conversion rates.
 Website conversion rates drop by an average of 4.42% with each additional second of load time.
 (Portent)